rolandVi/Splitty/README.md

 (Optional) If desired, a flag can be added.
 Drag and move the image to the **flags resource folder**.
 Make sure it is a png image and change the file name into this format: `flag_[abbreviation of the language]_[abbreviation of the country].png`

-**language resources folder**: client/src/main/resources/languages **flag resources folder**: client/src/main/resources/images/flags
+NOTE: The application requires a restart after adding a new language **language resources folder**: client/src/main/resources/languages **flag resources folder**: client/src/main/resources/images/flags